Sell The (Tax Reform) News?

 Pardon me, but what the hell is that?
 Do you see anything weird there?
 I do.
 You've got USDJPY falling, yields falling, the broad dollar falling, all of which portend an imminent dip in equities (NYSEARCA:SPY) and then suddenly, out of the blue, the VIX decides to fall too.
 Hmmm.
 Draw your own conclusions on that.

-Additionally, for those who constantly insist that I should be giving you trade ideas, recall that bright and early Wednesday morning, I posted something over at HR called "Trading Trump's Tax Plan: Buy...
+Additionally, for those who constantly insist that I should be giving you trade ideas recall that bright and early Wednesday morning, I posted something over at HR called "Trading Trump's Tax Plan: Buy...
 Euros?"

-You can read it for yourself but the bottom line was that the single currency had a lot going for it going in.
+You can read it for yourself, but the bottom line was that the single currency had a lot going for it going in.
 Yes, it drifted lower all morning and sure, you'd have had to have timed it right, but nevertheless, the chart looks like this:

 Anyway, the reason I thought this was worth going over is because it underscores the fact that markets are growing increasingly skeptical about this administration's ability to get anything done.

-And that's best reflected in FX and rates but you can be sure that eventually it will be reflected in stocks.
+And that's best reflected in FX and rates, but you can be sure that eventually it will be reflected in stocks.
 Consider Bloomberg's Wednesday post-mortem:

 The 10-year U.S. yield fell 2.3 basis points to 2.31 percent at 3 p.m. in New York.
 It climbed as much as 1.6 basis points in early U.S. trading to the highest level since April 11 as a few elements of the plan were released ahead of the afternoon briefing by Treasury Secretary Steven Mnuchin and National Economic Council Director Gary Cohn.